Best Accounting and Bookkeeping Services In Houston

 4. Skills and Qualifications

-Accountants and bookkeepers work with numbers and financial data, so they need to be savvy when dealing with large numbers.
+Accountants and bookkeepers work with numbers and financial data, so they must be savvy when dealing large numbers.

 5. Timing and Frequency